 Homes built with eaves benefit in a variety of ways.
 As mentioned, eaves offer unique beauty and appeal.
 They also help to protect the home’s exterior and foundation.

-Since eaves help keep rain and snow away from the foundation, there’s less of a chance that your basement will collect water.
+Since eaves help keep rain and snow away from the foundation, there’s less of a chance that your foundation or crawlspace will collect water.

 Moreover, eaves are excellent places under which you can mount security lights and cameras.
 And because it stays dry underneath eaves, you’ll find that they make nice areas to park yourself under when you have to wait outside in the rain.